-Exchange "DX") NY Designated Utilities reserve the right to review the training curriculum provided.)
+(CVCLD) certificate GSHP Driller (Direct Exchange "DX") Training certificate from a DX Ground Source Heat Pump manufacturer (The NY Designated Utilities reserve the right to review the training curriculum provided.)
 Weatherization Contractors Home Improvement License (where applicable) Residential Contractor Contractor Verification Attestation Form

 The Designated Utilities will review all applications, agreements and supporting documentation and determine whether the contractor is accepted into the NYS Clean Heat Participating Contractor Network.
 Upon acceptance into the network, the Participating Contractor will receive approval notification emails and be eligible to apply for incentives in the program (except for Participating Drillers).
 Incentive applications can be found on each Designated Utility's website as well as the NYS Clean Heat Resources webpage https://cleanheat.ny.gov/contractor-resources/.
+70

-All Participating Contractors will be included on the list of NYS Clean Heat Program Participating Contractors, searchable by type of contractor as well as servicing utility and county.58 Participating Contractors can offer residential financing to their customers: see Section 2.3 Green Jobs - Green New York Financing for additional details including links to enrollment instructions.
+All Participating Contractors will be included on the list of NYS Clean Heat Program Participating Contractors, searchable by type of contractor as well as servicing utility and county.71 Participating Contractors can offer residential financing to their customers: see Section 2.4 Green Jobs - Green New York Financing for additional details including links to enrollment instructions.